BEAUTIPS/P0/README.md

 # RESTFULENDPOINT_BACKEND_FRONTEND
-This is the branch for group 3
+This is the merged branch for Group 1 editing